ealae/wanAspects/docs/troubleshooting.md

 - If you hit `ContractViolation` when collecting, wrap the operation with `materialize(lambda: ...)` and set a boundary.

 Ruff/mypy failures
-- Run `python scripts/_internal/check.py --fix` to auto-format and re-run lint/types/tests.
+- Run a local quality sweep (`ruff format . && ruff check src tests && mypy --strict src/wanaspects && pytest -q`) to auto-format and re-run lint/types/tests.